derhuerst/hafas-find-trips/readme.md

 ## Contributing

-If you have a question or have difficulties using `hafas-find-trip`, please double-check your code and setup first.
-If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/hafas-find-trip/issues).
+If you have a question or have difficulties using `hafas-find-trips`, please double-check your code and setup first.
+If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/hafas-find-trips/issues).